canonical/cloud-init/doc/rtd/explanation/instancedata.rst

 ``v1``
 ^^^^^^

-Standardised ``cloud-init`` metadata keys, these keys are guaranteed to exist on all cloud platforms.
+Standardised ``cloud-init`` data keys, these keys are guaranteed to exist on all cloud platforms.
 They will also retain their current behaviour and format, and will be carried forward even if ``cloud-init`` introduces a new version of standardised keys with ``v2``.